What are the aims of this leaflet?

 How can cutaneous amyloidosis be treated?

-Many different treatments have been tried, which in itself shows that there is no easy one-fits-all solution.
+Many different treatments have been tried, but large studies are lacking and there is no preferred therapy.

-If there are isolated or troublesome lesions of nodular localised cutaneous amyloidosis, they can sometimes be removed with various methods, but unfortunately often grow back.
-Excision, curettage and cautery (scraping the lump off and stopping the bleeding with heat), as well as taking the skin off with ablative lasers, require the use of a local anaesthetic injection.
-Cryotherapy (freezing the lump with liquid nitrogen), steroid creams or steroid injections can also be tried to shrink the lumps.
+Lesions of nodular amyloidosis can be removed surgically if causing symptoms, but they often re-grow.
+Excision, curettage and cautery (scraping the lump off and stopping the bleeding with heat or destroying skin with ‘ablative’ lasers require a local anaesthetic injection.
+Cryotherapy can be done without local anaesthetic.
+Steroid injections may help to shrink the lumps.

 Where can I get more information about cutaneous amyloidosis?